deedeeharris/gemini-structured-output/README.md

-# Gemini Structured Output
+# Gemini Structured Output Handler

-A robust Python wrapper for the Google Gemini API (google-genai client) that simplifies getting structured JSON output by handling chat history, model parameters, and response parsing
+A robust and reusable Python wrapper for the Google Gemini API that simplifies getting structured JSON output.

-This function is built on the `google-genai` client library and provides a clean, reliable interface to leverage Gemini's native JSON mode.
+This function is built on the `google-genai` client library and provides a clean, reliable interface to leverage the native JSON mode of models like **Gemini 2.5 Pro** and **Gemini 2.5 Flash**.
 It properly handles system prompts, multi-turn chat history, model selection, and temperature settings, returning a parsed Python dictionary every time.

 Say goodbye to unreliable string parsing and prompt-hacking for JSON output!